numpy/numpy/doc/source/reference/c-api.array.rst

     This array creation routine allows for the convenient creation of a new array matching an existing array's shapes and memory layout, possibly changing the layout and/or data type.

+    When *order* is :c:data:`NPY_ANYORDER`, the result order is :c:data:`NPY_FORTRANORDER` if *prototype* is a fortran array, :c:data:`NPY_CORDER` otherwise.
+When *order* is
+    :c:data:`NPY_KEEPORDER`, the result order matches that of *prototype*, even when the axes of *prototype* aren't in C or Fortran order.

+    If *descr* is NULL, the data type of *prototype* is used.

+    If *subok* is 1, the newly created array will use the sub-type of *prototype* to create the new array, otherwise it will create a base-class array.

+.. c:function:: PyObject* PyArray_NewLikeArrayWithShape( \
+        PyArrayObject* prototype, NPY_ORDER order, PyArray_Descr* descr, \
+        int ndim, npy_intp* dims, int subok)

+    .. versionadded:: 1.17

+    This function steals a reference to *descr* if it is not NULL.

+    This array creation routine allows for the convenient creation of a new array matching an existing array's shapes and memory layout, possibly changing the layout, data type and/or shape.

     When *order* is :c:data:`NPY_ANYORDER`, the result order is :c:data:`NPY_FORTRANORDER` if *prototype* is a fortran array,